 4. Pinecone Sort

-A nice simple transfer activity using nature treasures.
+There are simple activities with the flisat table and this is it – a nice transfer activity using nature treasures.
 This is a great activity for a few reasons, including crossing the midline.

 5. Cornflakes Construction